cloudersolutions/website/src/content/news/leading-real-estate-funds-move-from-compliance-to-improved-noi-with-sustainability-initiatives.md

 A performance enhancing building data platform should bring these capabilities:

-*   **Unified data layer**: Utility meters, HVAC, automation, and sensors flow into a single dashboard, eliminating blind spots.
+*   **Unified data layer:** Utility meters, HVAC, automation, and sensors flow into a single dashboard, eliminating blind spots.

-*   **Real-time benchmarking**: Every asset’s consumption is ranked against set targets and conditions.
+*   **Real-time benchmarking:** Every asset’s consumption is ranked against set targets and conditions.

-*   **Actionable insights what causes inefficiencies**: Insights reveal anomalies instantly: a chiller stuck on manual override, lights burning overnight, simultaneous heating and cooling, automation devices not working as the graphic shows, etc.
+*   **Actionable insights what causes inefficiencies:** Insights reveal anomalies instantly: a chiller stuck on manual override, lights burning overnight, simultaneous heating and cooling, automation devices not working as the graphic shows, etc.

 Value comes from knowing **exactly how much energy is spent, what causes excess consumption, faulty conditions, or inefficient operations**.
 Uncovering inefficiencies in every layer stacks up as major savings that compound over time.